Pauline Rose: Work in Jerusalem

-It was during this time period that Rose and others created a new congregation for Messianic Jews in Israel and named it the Jerusalem Fellowship.
+During this period, Rose and several others established the Jerusalem Fellowship.

 In August 1948, Rose and several others were abducted by the Stern Gang, who suspected them of being British spies.
 They were later released following public outcry.

 Later years

 In 1959, Pauline and Albert Rose settled permanently on Mount Zion in Jerusalem.
-There, they restored a derelict house and established "Ha-Ohel" ("The Tent"), which became a center for peace, dialogue, and hospitality.
-During the 1967 Six-Day War, Pauline Rose famously created an Israeli flag that was carried into battle and raised above the Tower of David.
+There, they restored a derelict house and established "Ha-Ohel" ("The Tent"), which became a center for dialogue and hospitality.
+During the Six-Day War, Rose made an Israeli flag that was carried into battle and raised above the Tower of David.
 Her second book, Window on Mount Zion, recounts these events.

-In 1965, Rose shifted her focus and launched a ministry on Mount Zion that brought together Jews, Arabs, and Christians.
+In 1965, Rose established a ministry on Mount Zion that brought together Jews, Arabs, and Christians.
 By the mid-1970s, the original Jerusalem Fellowship had dissolved.

-Rose stood out as a rare female leader in a male-dominated Messianic Jewish context, though her later role in "parachurch" ministry aligned more closely with conventional expectations for women in the movement.
+Vered Hillel has described Rose as an unusual female leader within the predominantly male Messianic Jewish movement, while noting that her later parachurch work more closely conformed to prevailing gender expectations.